amanbasu/forty-jekyll-theme/ecgauth.md

   <p>Siamese model architecture.</p>
 </div>

 Here, we have created a convolutional neural network as our model.
-More details about which can be found on my GitHub repository.
+More details about which can be found on my GitHub [repository](https://github.com/amanbasu/ECG-Authentication).

 ## Training

-The model training was done on Intel® AI DevCloud.
-It is a cluster of Intel® Xeon® Scalable Processors that will assist you with your compute needs in training and inferencing ML models.
+The model training was done on [Intel® AI DevCloud](https://software.intel.com/en-us/devcloud).
+It is a cluster of [Intel® Xeon®](https://www.intel.in/content/www/in/en/products/docs/processors/xeon/2nd-gen-xeon-scalable-processors-brief.html?cid=sem&source=sa360&campid=2019_q3_dcg_in_dcgeg2_dcgeg3_consid_text-link_na_exact_cd_e%26g-india-preference_3001761797_google&ad_group=Xeon+%26+Data+center+-+Xeon&intel_term=intel+xeon&sa360id=43700043858091262&gclsrc=aw.ds&&gclid=Cj0KCQjwoKzsBRC5ARIsAITcwXEZYxf1Miroc4RgHCeVqlmcuJpOzaGonxT5DwMzucUhTr_RXgU7M-MaAn8vEALw_wcB) Scalable Processors that will assist you with your compute needs in training and inferencing ML models.
 Along with the compute power, it also provides access to the precompiled software optimized for Intel® architecture.
-For more information, I would suggest you to go over to the [this](https://medium.com/intel-student-ambassadors/getting-started-with-intel-ai-devcloud-348a88b29eb9) article.
+For more information, I would suggest you to go over to [this](https://medium.com/intel-student-ambassadors/getting-started-with-intel-ai-devcloud-348a88b29eb9) article.

 It took around 3000 iterations to reach the average person-wise validation accuracy of around 85%.
 Further tweaking of model architecture and training for a long time can surely improve the model.
 I will leave that to you for now and head on to the deployment.